angel-boschdom/p2p-react-game/README.md

      - Provides a text area where the guest can paste the host’s SDP offer.

 4. **Asset Management**:
-   - The host must preload 3D models, textures, and assets (e.g., `.fbx` files) before the game starts.
+   - The host must preload 3D models, textures, and assets (e.g., `.glb` files) before the game starts.
-   - Store assets in the `/assets/` folder.

 5. **P2P Game Synchronization**:
    - Game state, including positions, actions (attacks), and health, must be synchronized between the host and guest in real-time using the WebRTC data channel.